CMOS Process Integration for 28nm Logic

 - Tungsten contact plugs, tungsten trench contacts, copper contact plugs and copper trench contacts

-He is a renowned lecturer in the field of silicon processing, and his areas of expertise include process integration, technology transfer of new processes from R&D into manufacturing, embedded non-volatile memory processing, and mixed signal devices.
-His audiences remember him for the breadth of his knowledge regarding semiconductor manufacturing, his engaging lecture style, and the insightful color graphics he uses to illustrate his lectures.
+He is a renowned lecturer in the field of silicon processing, and his areas of expertise include process integration, technology transfer of new processes from R&D into manufacturing, 3D Packaging and FinFET fabrication.
+His audiences remember him for the breadth of his knowledge regarding semiconductor manufacturing, his engaging lecture style, and the insightful 3D color graphics he uses to illustrate his lectures.